iii-org/deploy-devops/README.md

 >   * Network provider: **Calico**
 >   * CNI Plugin MTU Override: **1440**
 > ![alt text](https://github.com/iii-org/deploy-devops/blob/master/png/rancher-add-cluster.png?raw=true)
->   * Click Next to  save the setting
+>   * Click Next to  save the setting (It will take a while.
+If  you receive the error message "Failed while: Wait for Condition: InitialRolesPopulated: True", just click 'Next' again.)
 >   * Node Options: Chose etcd, Control plane, worker
 > ![alt text](https://github.com/iii-org/deploy-devops/blob/master/png/rancher-cluster-node-option.png?raw=true)

 ## Copy command to run on VM2
 > ![alt text](https://github.com/iii-org/deploy-devops/blob/master/png/rancher_cluster_cmd.png?raw=true)
 >
-> * After executing this command, it takes about 5 to 10 minutes to build the cluster
+> * After executing this command, it takes about 5 to 10 minutes to build the cluster.
+The command 'sudo docker ps' is helpful to check working status.
+> * Rancher Web UI will automatically refresh to use the new SSL certificate.
+You need to login again.
+After the iiidevops-k8s cluster is activated, you can get kubeconfig file.
 >

-## Get Kubeconfig Files
+## Get Kubeconfig File
 > ![alt text](https://github.com/iii-org/deploy-devops/blob/master/png/rancher-cluster-kubeconfig.png?raw=true)
 > Put on kubeconfig file to ~/.kube/config on VM1, and also keep it.
 > <code> vi ~/.kube/config </code>